libp2p/specs/connections/README.md

 1. **The application protocol performs its own authentication** after the libp2p connection is established (e.g. an application-level challenge or token exchange).
-2. **Peer discovery returns peer IDs alongside addresses.** For example, a `/dnsaddr` record that resolves to entries containing `/p2p/<peer-id>` allows the caller to discover and authenticate peers in a single step, as long as DNSSEC protects the DNS lookup and the resolved peer IDs are verified during the handshake.
+2. **Peer discovery may precede a normal authenticated dial.** For example, a `/dnsaddr` record that resolves to entries containing `/p2p/<peer-id>` allows the caller to discover peers first and then dial with those peer IDs.
+   This is not dialing without a peer ID; once the peer ID is known, it should be verified during the handshake.
 3. **The network environment provides equivalent guarantees** such as an encrypted overlay (WireGuard, Tailscale) where endpoints are already mutually authenticated.